 Collecting your document

-VFS Global: you can collect your document 1 week after you submitted it.
-You will be asked to show your receipt.
+- VFS Global: you can collect your document 1 week after you submitted it.
+Please bring your receipts.

-You can check the costs of legalisation in the overview of the consular fees in Thailand.
+Please check the overview of the consular fees for the costs and payment method.
 VFS Global will charge an extra service fee of THB 478 per set of 4 documents.

 Assistance from the CDC in The Hague

 The Consular Service Centre (CDC) can help Dutch nationals apply for documents or have documents legalised in Thailand.